lubuntu-team/manual/source/2/2.4/2.4.10/Kvantum-Manager.rst

 .. image:: sizes-delay-subtab.png

 The:guilabel:`Miscellaneous` tab has other settings for how applications appear.
 To choose to have tabs aligned to the left by default check the :guilabel:`Left aligned tabs` checkbox.
+To have + and - buttons be drawn inline check the :guilabel:`Inline spin indiactors` checkbox.
+To have + and - buttons be shown vertically check the :guilabel:`Vertical spin indicators`.
 To have inactive tabs have no borders check the :guilabel:`Join inactive tabs` checkbox.
 To hide arrows on scrollbars check the :guilabel:`No arrows for scrollbars` checkbox.
 To draw scrollbars inside frames check the :guilabel:`Scrollbars inside frames` checkbox.

 .. image:: misc-subtab.png